 - Make a plan and disaster supplies kits for your home and vehicles.
 (And consider making kits for your office too.)
 And get some Weather radios with battery backup and tone-alert feature.

 - Consider getting flood insurance (and keep in mind it may take 30+ days to take effect).
 Learn more at www.floodsmart.gov

 - Think about where you would go if you had to evacuate and learn evacuation routes in your area.
 (And if you are traveling into hurricane territory this summer, take time to ask and learn procedures, evac routes, etc.)

-Learn more at National Hurricane Center or FEMA
+Learn more at National Hurricane Center

 Summer months also mean more wildfires in many parts of the country.
 Pay attention to officials’ warnings about campfires and burn bans … and please don’t throw your cigarette out the window when driving!